Primary

 Also targets: Glutes, Hamstrings

-Want Back Extension in your program?
+See where Back Extension fits in your weekly plan

 Position yourself on the back extension machine.